Hyuga974/GameMixAndroid/README.md

 # GameMixAndroid

-This project is an android project with a possible connection IoT...
+This project is an Android app for managing multiplayer games, with potential IoT integration (e.g., Bluetooth-controlled card shufflers).

 ## Table of Contents
 - [Work in Progress](#work-in-progress)